 *On this date in 1809, Jonathan Jasper Wright was born.
 He was a Black lawyer and politician.

 Wright attended Lancaster University.
-Upon completing his legal studies, he attempted to stand the Pennsylvania bar, but it wasn't allowed, presumably because of his race.
+Upon completing his legal studies, he attempted to take the Pennsylvania bar, but it wasn't allowed because of his race.
 Wright accepted a position in Beaufort to open a school and teach the newly freed slaves.
 In addition to teaching school, he taught the Black citizens of the community.
 He lectured every Thursday evening on legal and political matters.
 He gave legal advice, particularly on labor relations.

 After Congress passed the Civil Rights Bill, Wright again petitioned the authorities in Pennsylvania to allow him to take the bar.
 His request was granted, and he was admitted to the Bar on August 13, 1866.
 Upon taking the oath, Wright became the first Black man licensed to practice law in Pennsylvania.
 Wright returned to South Carolina as a legal advisor to General Oliver O. Howard.
 As such, he was the first Black man to practice law in South Carolina.
 Wright continued in this position until his election as a delegate to the Constitutional Convention.

 He resigned his senate seat and was immediately sworn in as associate justice of the Supreme Court to complete Hoge's current term.
 Justice Wright served a seven-year tenure on the Supreme Court.
 After receiving criticism regarding his opinion in Ex Parte Norris, Justice Wright's conduct was investigated.
 This was a pretext for removing him from the High Court.
 Justice Wright submitted his resignation in 1877.
 After leaving the Court, Wright moved to Charleston to establish a law practice.
 He established Claflin College's law department and conducted classes at his office in Charleston.
 He served several years as a Claflin College trustee and was active in the Republican Party.
 Jonathan Jasper Wright died on February 19, 1885 of tuberculosis.